A windy weekend

-One weekend when the weather was cloudy with very strong winds I thought I’d try out my long exposure technique described in the blog post of the same name, so I drove out to Brill with my Nikon Df.
+One weekend when the weather was cloudy with very strong winds I thought I’d try out my long exposure technique, so I drove out to Brill with my Nikon Df.
 Brill is a location well known to photographers all over Oxfordshire and Buckinghamshire, and attractively perched on top of a steep hill, with an excellent view over the plain below.
 The result is shown to the right, I was quite pleased with it.

 The origin of the name of the village is derived from both the Anglo-Saxon and Celtic words for hill (Bre-hyll).
 In the reign of Edward the Confessor it was called Bruhella.
 It is notable for its old post mill, the timbers of which reputedly date from 1685 and the clay pits were dug for the production of pottery and Brill bricks.
 The clay pits were in use from Roman times until the last bricks were produced in the 1920s.
 Roman occupation in the Brill area is highly probable as suggested by finds of tiles and pottery and the square earthworks believed to have been a Roman look-out.
 The village is also close to the Roman road of Akeman Street.
 It was a royal manor of the kings of Wessex in the Anglo-Saxon period and there was a Royal Palace at Brill until it was destroyed by the Parliamentarian John Hamden in 1643.
 Edward the Confessor, Henry II, John, Henry III and Stephen all held court there in the 12-13th centuries.